OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-kubernetes-decision/index.md

 ---

 Octopus Cloud launched in July 2018 as an MVP to test customer demand and we quickly gained some great insight post-launch.
-We had the following:
+We found ourselves with the following:

-- A cloud SaaS product for which there is strong demand
+- A cloud-based SaaS product for which there is strong demand
 - A pricing model where the revenue per customer doesn't come close to covering the AWS hosting costs
 - A non-optimized architecture which allocates a dedicated VM for each customer

 Octopus had always been designed to be hosted on user's own hardware, not as a multi-tenant co-hosted solution.
 So when architecting Octopus Cloud v1 there were many different paths available.
 In accordance with the finest of engineering traditions, we started with the _Simplest Thing That Could Possibly Work_, which in this case was hosting each customer on a dedicated virtual machine.
 This approach was a resounding success.
 It removed many unknowns, leaving us with a clear problem to solve...

-***Reduce hosting costs.***
+<h3>Reduce hosting costs</h3>

 What does a v1 customer cost?